-Diverse study areas
+Diverse areas of study

-Our disciplines include arts, education, communication and society with over 40 study areas to choose from.
+Our disciplines include arts, education, communication and society with over 40 areas of study to choose from.
 A UQ humanities and social sciences degree provides you with a broad education that encourages intellectual curiosity and prepares you for both practical and passionate careers.